Organist & Choir Director

 Our organist and choir director is Chris Dyter.
 Chris joined Broughton St Mary’s in early 2015 and it has been a joy and a privilege to have him accompany worship on the Lewis organ and piano each week.

 Chris is a graduate of the Royal Northern College of Music in Manchester, where he studied organ with Jeffrey Makinson and Darius Battiwalla.
 In addition to his work at Broughton St Mary’s, Chris also does freelance work as an organist and teaches piano, organ, keyboard and music theory.
 He has previously given organ recitals at Edinburgh’s McEwan and Usher Halls, Bromley Parish Church, Manchester and Chester Cathedrals, and York Minster.

-Broughton St Mary’s Choir is a friendly and welcoming group of people of all ages and abilities.
+Broughton St Mary’s Choir is a friendly and welcoming group of people of all ages and abilities, and new members are always welcome.
 We practise every Thursday from 6.45 to 9pm downstairs in the Bellevue Room.
 We start with ‘warm-ups’, and stop around 8pm for an all-important tea-break (with biscuits of course).
-We generally sing an Introit and Anthem each Sunday, accompanied on the organ or the piano depending on the style of music.

 To find out more about the choir please email Chris at email@example.com.